jakeloai/MassPacket/README.md

 ## 🧠 Overview

-MassHunt is a lightweight network capture and keyword inspection tool designed to help security practitioners identify weak signals in network traffic.
+MassPacket is a lightweight network capture and keyword inspection tool designed to help security practitioners identify weak signals in network traffic.

-Instead of focusing on complex exploitation, MassHunt focuses on:
+Instead of focusing on complex exploitation, MassPacket focuses on:

 - Capturing traffic
 - Filtering meaningful patterns